CartoDB/documentation/app/content/spatial-extension-sf/sql-reference/transformations.md

 **Description**

 Takes a set of points and returns a concave hull Polygon or MultiPolygon.
-Internally, this uses turf-tin to generate geometries. https://turfjs.org/docs/#concave
+Internally, this uses turf-tin to generate geometries.

 * `geojsons`: `ARRAY` array of features in GeoJSON format casted to STRING.
 * `maxEdge` (optional): `DOUBLE` the length (in 'units') of an edge necessary for part of the hull to become concave.
 By default `maxEdge` is `infinity`.
-* `units` (optional): `STRING` any of the options supported by turf units: miles, kilometers, degrees or radians.
+* `units` (optional): `STRING` units of length, the supported options are: miles, kilometers, degrees or radians.
 By default `units` is `kilometers`.

 **Return type**